What Is Thai Beef Red Curry?

 Can I make Thai beef red curry less spicy?

-Use less red curry paste — start with one tablespoon instead of two and taste after the paste has been fried before adding more.
-The coconut milk and palm sugar both moderate the heat of the paste, so the finished curry will be milder than the raw paste suggests.
-For very mild heat, one tablespoon of paste in two cans of full-fat coconut milk produces a gentle, fragrant curry that is present but not challenging.
+Use less red curry paste.
+Start with one tablespoon instead of two and taste after the paste has been fried before adding more.
+The coconut milk and palm sugar both moderate the heat, so the finished curry will be milder than the raw paste suggests.
+For very mild heat, one tablespoon of paste in one can of full-fat coconut milk produces a gentle, fragrant curry.

 What vegetables go in Thai beef red curry?

-Red and green bell pepper and bamboo shoots are traditional and common.
-Baby corn, eggplant — Thai eggplant, which is small and round — and zucchini also work.
-The vegetables go in during the last five minutes of cooking so they retain their color and some of their texture.
-Whatever vegetables you use, cut them consistently so they cook at the same rate.
+Red bell pepper and bamboo shoots are called for in this recipe.
+Baby corn, Thai eggplant, and zucchini also work well.
+The vegetables go in during the final minutes of cooking so they retain their color and some texture.
 The brightness of the vegetables against the creamy orange curry is part of what the dish looks and tastes like.

 Can I make Thai beef red curry ahead of time?

-Yes — and it improves overnight.
-The flavors deepen as the curry sits and the beef continues to absorb the coconut milk sauce.
+Yes, and it improves overnight.
+The flavors deepen as the curry sits.
 Make it the day before, cool to room temperature, refrigerate, and reheat gently the next day.
-Add the Thai basil fresh when reheating rather than relying on the basil from the previous day, which will have darkened and lost its fragrance.
-The vegetables will soften further overnight — if you want them to retain texture, add them fresh when reheating.
+Add the Thai basil fresh when serving rather than relying on the basil from the previous day, which will have darkened and lost its fragrance.

 FLAVOR PROFILE

-The color in the pot is slightly orange — the red of the paste pulled warmer by the coconut milk, the palm sugar adding a faint caramel depth to what the eye sees before the nose has finished its work.
+The color in the pot is slightly orange, the red of the paste pulled warmer by the coconut milk, the palm sugar adding a faint caramel depth.
 Bright vegetables at the edges.
-The beef disappearing into the sauce, soft from the long simmer.
+The beef disappearing into the sauce, soft from the time it was given.

 It is a patient dish that tastes like patience.
 The beef tender from the time it was given.
 The sauce deep from the paste that was properly fried.
 The vegetables bright from being added at the right moment.
 Everything in the bowl arrived at the right time.